bryokim/alx-higher_level_programming/README.md

 ### [0x01-python-if_else_loops_functions](./0x01-python-if_else_loops_functions)

-  Contains various Python scripts dealing with lopps and if...else.
-Also has contains C source file for inserting new node into a sorted linked list.
+  Contains various Python scripts dealing with loops and if...else.
+Also contains C source file for inserting new node into a sorted linked list.